rickmanley-nc/rickmanley-lab/rhhi/README.md

 # RHHI HomeLab

+## This current version of this repo is focused on RHHI-V 1.5.
+In RHHI-V 1.6, gdeploy is deprecated and has switched to gluster-ansible.
+A new branch will be created soon to switch.

 This guide focuses on deploying a 3-node Red Hat Hyperconverged Infrastructure (RHHI) through Ansible Playbooks, fully functioning with little to no additional configuration needed, all **under 1.5 hours**.

 ## Assumptions